Balanced matrices

 \section{Abstract}

-In this paper we introduce a particular class of matrices.
-We study the concept of a matrix to be balanced.
+In this paper, we introduce a particular class of matrices.
+We study the concept of a matrix to be \emph{balanced}.
 We study some properties of this concept in the context of matrix operations.
 We examine the behaviour of various matrix statistics in this setting.
-The crux will be to understanding the determinants and the eigen-values of balanced matrices.
-It turns out that there does exist a direct communication among the leading entry, the trace, determinants and, hence, the eigen-values of these matrices of order $2\times 2$.
-These matrices have an interesting property that enables us to predict their quadratic forms, even without knowing their entries but given their spectrum.
+The crux will be to understand the determinants and the eigenvalues of balanced matrices.
+It turns out that there exist a direct communication among the leading entry, the trace, determinants and, hence, the eigenvalues of these matrices of order $2\times 2$.
+These matrices have an interesting property that allows us to predict their quadratic forms using their spectrum, without an information about their entries.